AdrianArtacho/salta_emotouch/SEGMENT-study.md

-Later we will show you some examples of what those *moments of transition* might look like, but basically we will ask you to watch a short video (1-3 minutes max.) and tap on `button on screen` each time you feel there might be a moment of transition.
+Later we will show you some examples of what those *moments of transition* might look like, but basically we will ask you to watch a short video (1-3 minutes max.) and tap on a button on the screen each time you feel there might be a moment of transition.

 ### Agreement